 What to do if you can’t keep the cat:

-If you find a cat you can’t take in the best place to try is your veterinarian’s office.
+The first place to try is your veterinarian’s office.
 Many will take in lost cats on a temporary basis.
-So do contact local vets first.
 If you don’t have a cat carrier, a sturdy cardboard box will do, make sure it has some breathing holes.

 What if you want to keep the cat?